univec-ai/postvec/web/docs/faq.md

 ## Where do OpenAI / Gemini keys go?

 They are not stored in PostgreSQL.
 Embedded mode does not use provider credentials.
-Remote mode communicates with configured ninference nodes rather than those providers.
+Remote mode talks to the configured ninference nodes.

 ## Why is the vector NULL right after INSERT?